nops-io/nops-metadata/README.md

-# metadata_producer
+# nops-metadata
-Package allows to easily pull metadata for various AWS entities.
+Package allows to pull metadata for AWS entities.
+List of entities can be found here: [constants](nops_metadata/constants.py)
-This module also provides Spark schemas for boto3 responses.
+Library also provides Spark schemas for all supported metadata producers.